 In the first step write down the names of your important (potential) partners in the first column of the Partner Value Matrix.
-To determine who your important partners are, the ones that have the largest influence on your business, you can do a Partner Analysis.
+To determine who your important partners are, you have to look at the ones that have the largest influence on your business.
+You can use the Partner Analysis for this.

 Step 2: what do they bring

-Now that you have written down the important partners, think about what these partners bring to your business.
+Now that you have written down your important partners, think about what these partners bring to your business.
 Are they investment partners and bring money to the table?
 Do they bring particular resources or sales channels that you need but don’t have yourself?
-Resources can be material inputs, specialist knowledge, complementary products and services, IPR, sales channels etc. A key benefit from a partners can also be to realize your sales via their channels.
-Write down what partners bring to your business in the appropriate columns of the Partner Value Matrix.
+Resources can be material inputs, specialist knowledge, complementary products, IPR, sales channels etc. Write down what partners bring to your business in the appropriate columns of the Partner Value Matrix.

 Step 3: what is in it for them